iwasz/oledgui/README.md

     * [ ] Debug, release and -OS targets
   * [ ] Benchmark compilation size.
   * [ ] Benchmark cpu?
-* [ ] Have short think if, and remove the child field (and API) from Display* classes.
+* [x] Have short think if, and remove the child field (and API) from Display* classes.
-  * [ ] Then research an idea if Display can inherit from an interface making Display hierarchy (dynamically) polymorpic.
+  * [x] Then research an idea if Display can inherit from an interface making Display hierarchy (dynamically) polymorpic.
-    * [ ] Then check if og::detail::augment::Window and og::Suite can inherit the same interface (which in turn would take this IDisplay from above as an arg.).
+    * [ ] Then check if og::detail::augment::Window and og::Suite can inherit common interface (which in turn would take this IDisplay from above as an arg.).
 This way I would make possible to hide different windows in different translation units.
 Only a function retutning reference to an interface
 * [ ] Implement something more than a dummy examples, and test the API in real life.
   * [ ] How to set the initial value other than assiging a widget to a variable and then using variable's methods?
 * [ ] Try to break the API.
 Is there a way to pass something that the concepts accept, but then it causes an error somewhere deeper?
 For instance combo ID has to be std::copyable is that enough?